OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **1\.
 YOUR AGREEMENT WITH SKYPE**

-**1.1** Skype’s internet communication software applications (“**Internet Communications Software**”), other “Skype” branded software applications (together the “**Skype Software**”), the “**Qik**” branded software applications (“**Qik Software**”) and associated documentation (whether in printed or electronic form) including any improvements, modifications, enhancements, fixes, updates, upgrades and future versions thereto (“**Updates**”) and whether made available for free or for a fee, (collectively the “**Software**”) are licensed (not sold) to you by Skype Software Sàrl unless you are using a version of the Software that is included with Windows 8.1 or later.
+**1.1** Skype’s internet communication software applications (“**Internet Communications Software**”), other “Skype” branded software applications (together the “**Skype Software**”) and associated documentation (whether in printed or electronic form) including any improvements, modifications, enhancements, fixes, updates, upgrades and future versions thereto (“**Updates**”) and whether made available for free or for a fee, (collectively the “**Software**”) are licensed (not sold) to you by Skype Software S.à r.l. unless you are using a version of the Software that is included with Windows 8.1 or later.
 If you are using a version of the Software that is included with Windows 8.1 or later, the Software is licensed to you under the Microsoft Software License Terms for the version of Windows that you are running.
 These Terms (other than the software license in Section 4.1) will still apply to your use of the Software and Products.

-**1.2** The features and products that are made available through the Software for free (excluding products or features available for free on a trial basis only) (“**Free Products**”) are provided to you by Skype Software Sàrl.
+**1.2** The features and products that are made available through the Software for free (excluding products or features available for free on a trial basis only) (“**Free Products**”) are provided to you by Skype Software S.à r.l.

-**1.3** Any additional products or features of the Skype Software or Qik Software, or other “Skype” or “Qik” branded products, that you pay for (including products or features available for free on a trial basis only) (“**Paid For Products**”) are provided to you by Skype Communications Sàrl.
+**1.3** Any additional products or features of the Skype Software or other “Skype”” branded products, that you pay for (including products or features available for free on a trial basis only) (“Paid For Products”) are provided to you by Skype Communications S.à r.l.

-**1.4** “**Skype Websites**” means www.skype.com, www.qik.com (both of which are operated by Skype Communications Sàrl) and any other websites authorised by Skype which link to these Terms.
+**1.4** “Skype Websites” means www.skype.com (operated by Skype Communications S.à r.l.) and any other websites authorised by Skype which link to these Terms.

-**1.5 “Skype’’** means Skype Software Sàrl, 23 – 29 Rives de Clausen, L-2165 Luxembourg or Skype Communications Sàrl, 23 – 29 Rives de Clausen, L-2165 Luxembourg as the context requires;
+**1.5 “Skype’’** means Skype Software S.à r.l., 23 – 29 Rives de Clausen, L-2165 Luxembourg or Skype Communications S.à r.l., 23 – 29 Rives de Clausen, L-2165 Luxembourg as the context requires;
 **“Products”** means collectively the Free Products and Paid For Products;
 **“you”** or **“your”** means you, the registered holder of the User Account (as described in paragraph 6.1) and licensee under these Terms.